Last updated: March 2021

 Grant Thornton UK LLP is a limited liability partnership registered in England with registration number OC307742.
 Our registered office is Grant Thornton UK LLP, 30 Finsbury Square, London, EC2A 1AG.
 We are registered as a data controller with the registration number Z8632993.

-This privacy statement only applies to Grant Thornton UK LLP and does not apply to other member firms of Grant Thornton International Limited (GTIL) practising under the Grant Thornton name.
+This privacy statement only applies to Grant Thornton UK LLP and its wholly owned subsidiaries in the UK.
+It does not apply to other member firms of Grant Thornton International Limited (GTIL) practising under the Grant Thornton name.
 We are not responsible for the privacy practices of those member firms or any other organisation our website may link to.

 Our lawful basis for processing